Training in Hakomi

 The Hakomi Experiential Method is based on the work and creative genius of Ron Kurtz, who wrote Body-Centered Psychotherapy: the Hakomi Method, and who continues to develop and write about the work.

-Hakomi Experiential Method (HEM) has now evolved into a whole approach to personal development and human relations which expands the focus and application of the original Hakomi Method into a wide variety of other settings for individuals, couples, families, communities, organizations, agencies, and other health and wellness-focused lay and professional groups.
+Hakomi has now evolved into a whole approach to personal development and human relations which expands the focus and application of the original Hakomi Method into a wide variety of other settings for individuals, couples, families, communities, organizations, agencies, and other health and wellness-focused lay and professional groups.

-Hakomi Experiential Method training begins by establishing a focus on self-study and moves on to developing effective communication and relational skills based on mindfulness, compassion, and perceptual wisdom including good listening skills.
+Hakomi training begins by establishing a focus on self-study and moves on to developing effective communication and relational skills based on mindfulness, compassion, and perceptual wisdom including good listening skills.

-In the Personhood Series participants are introduced to Hakomi through a variety of experiential practices to cultivate more gentle self-awareness and understanding, qualities of personal freedom and creativity, and a genuine appreciation for oneself and others.
-Youll begin to learn and practice some simple yet powerful ways to respond more effectively to suffering.
+In the Personhood Series participants are introduced to Hakomi through a variety of experiential practices to cultivate gentle self-awareness and understanding, qualities of personal freedom and creativity, and a genuine appreciation for oneself and others.
+You’ll begin to learn and practise some simple yet powerful ways to respond more effectively to suffering.

 In the Practice (Skills) Level, participants, having completed the Personhood Series, learn more about the techniques and skills of the Hakomi Method.
 Here you will explore many ways people express themselves verbally and nonverbally.
 You begin to help each other understand and transcend limiting beliefs and habitual behaviours.

 In the Practice Level you’ll learn to use the method to discover how you organize your experience based on these core patterns, and to help each other find ways to be more authentic and compassionate, more connected with each other and with life.